influxdata/telegraf/README.md

 [Community Forums](https://community.influxdata.com/) if you have questions or comments for our engineering teams.

-If your completely new to Telegraf and InfluxDB, you can also enroll for free at [InfluxDB university](https://www.influxdata.com/university/) to take courses to learn more.
+If you are completely new to Telegraf and InfluxDB, you can also enroll for free at [InfluxDB university](https://www.influxdata.com/university/) to take courses to learn more.